MicrosoftDocs/bot-docs/articles/resources-identifiers-guide.md

 Example: `FooBot`

 A bot handle represents a bot's registration with the online Bot Framework.
-This registration is associated with an HTTP webhook endpoint and registations with channels.
+This registration is associated with an HTTP webhook endpoint and registrations with channels.

 The Bot Framework dev portal ensures uniqueness of bot handles.
 The portal performs a case-insensitive uniqueness check (meaning that case variations of bot handle are treated as a single handle) although this is